webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

         data.big_hit = data.num_sold > 1000000
         return data
 ```

+Computed fields like `big_hit` allow you to add dynamic metadata at serialization
+time, without modifying your original Python model.

 Run the code again to confirm the `big_hit` field is included in the serialized
 result.
 Recall that Python may print a long string across multiple lines by